AvinashDhillor/100-days-of-code/r3-log.md

 # Round 3 - Started on [June 12, Friday, 2020]

+### Day 78: August 30, 2020

+**Today's Progress:** Didn't learn anything new but practiced java collection class.

+**Thoughts:**  Today i didnt feel like learning new thing.
+Instead i practiced java collection classes.

+### Day 77: August 29, 2020

+**Today's Progress:** Learned about file handling in java.

+**Thoughts:**  I learned about file handling methods in java also i came to know about reading file as character & as bytes.
+Learned some important classes like FileInputReader & FileReader and there differences.
+Also leared about pipe input stream to BufferedReader class.

+### Day 76: August 28, 2020

+**Today's Progress:** Practiced program of set and map class in java.

+**Thoughts:** Learned abot set and map and its use and overiding methods to store data in classes.

 ### Day 75: August 27, 2020

 **Today's Progress:** Learned about collection class in java.

 **Thoughts:** Today i spend more time learning about java list and set interfaces and classes like LinkedList, ArrayList, HashSet and TreeSet.
 Also i learned about lambda expression and its use as function reference.

 ### Day 74: August 26, 2020